Here I will try to give you a rough idea about the size of the chicken coop suitable for 10 chickens.

-How do you calculate the Size of your Coop?
+How do you calculate the size of your Coop?

-Chickens come in various breeds and each breed has different requirements.
+Chickens come in various breeds, and each breed has different requirements.
 Actually, this is one of the reasons that make it trickier when figuring out the right dimensions of the chicken coop.

-In this case, it will be easier to take into account the measurements of a piece of plywood as the starting point.
+In this case, it will be easier to consider the measurements of a piece of plywood as the starting point.

 Typical plywood measures 4 by 8 feet.
 Use any of the two dimensions (4 or 8) to figure out the exact dimensions of the floor.

-To get the correct dimensions of floor space that can house 10 free-range large breeds of chickens that will require 40 square feet, you will have to divide 4 or 8 by 40 to find the two dimensions of your plywood.
+To get the correct dimensions of floor space that can house 10 large free-range breeds of chickens that will require 40 square feet, you must divide 4 or 8 by 40 to find the two dimensions of your plywood.

 As such, 40 (the total square feet needed to house 10 birds) divided by 4 (the width of the plywood), you will get 10.
 So, your chicken coop will have a floor dimension of 10 x 4 feet.

-So, 75(square feet needed) divided by 8 (the plywood is measuring 4 feet wide) will give you 18.75.
+So, 75(square feet needed) divided by 8 (the plywood measuring 4 feet wide) will give you 18.75.
 Based on these figures, your chicken coop will have a floor dimension of 18.75×4 feet.

-On the other hand, you can divide 75 (square feet needed) by 8 (the plywood is measuring 8 feet in length) to get 9.375.
+On the other hand, you can divide 75 (square feet needed) by 8 (the plywood measures 8 feet in length) to get 9.375.

-When working out these figures, bear in mind the factors we’ve highlighted above.
+When working out these figures, consider the factors we’ve highlighted above.
 Use them to determine the size that suits your flock.

 How big should Your Chicken Coop be?

 All three factors play a crucial role when designing the coop.
-Additionally, this structure should be easy to access, easy to maintain, and safe for your chickens.
-After all, this is a place where your flock will sleep, roost or probably lay eggs.
+Additionally, this structure should be easy to access, maintain, and safe for your chickens.
+After all, this is where your flock will sleep, roost, or probably lay eggs.